benshimonz/V1/README.md

 V1 is dedicated to my ancestors all the way back, and to their descendants all the way forward.

 This is a work in progress, subject to change at any time.
+Feedback is welcome.

 ## The Property Graph Data Model